The Bund: Name

-The term "bund" was borrowed into English from Hindi and originally referred to a dyke or embankment.
-Within the Chinese treaty ports, it was applied specifically to an embanked quay which ran along the shore.
+The term "bund" was borrowed into English from Hindustani and originally referred to a dyke or embankment.
+Within the Chinese treaty ports, it was applied specifically to an embanked quay running along the shore.
 The Chinese name for the Bund is unrelated in origin: it literally means "outer bank", and distinguishes this part of the riverfront from the "inner bank" adjacent to the old city of Shanghai.

 History

 The Shanghai Bund has dozens of historical buildings, lining the Huangpu River, that once housed numerous banks and trading houses from the United Kingdom, France, the United States, Italy, Russia, Germany, Japan, the Netherlands, and Belgium, as well as the consulates of Russia and Britain, a newspaper, the Shanghai Club and the Masonic Club.
 The Bund lies north of the old, walled city of Shanghai.
-It was initially a British settlement; later the British and American settlements were combined in the International Settlement.
-Magnificent commercial buildings in the Beaux Arts style sprang up in the years around the turn of the 20th century as the Bund developed into a major financial center of east Asia.
+It was initially a British settlement; later the British and American settlements were combined in the International Settlement in 1863.
+Magnificent commercial buildings in the Beaux Arts style sprang up in the years around the turn of the 20th century as the Bund developed into a major financial center of East Asia.
 Directly to the south, and just northeast of the old walled city, the former French Bund (the quai de France, part of the Shanghai French Concession) was of comparable size to the Bund but functioned more as a working harbourside.

 By the 1940s, the Bund housed the headquarters of many, if not most, of the major financial institutions operating in China, including the "big four" national banks in the Republic of China era.
-However, with the Communist victory in the Chinese civil war, many of the financial institutions were moved out gradually in the 1950s, and the hotels and clubs closed or converted to other uses.
+However, with the Communist victory in the Chinese Civil War, many of these financial institutions were gradually moved to Hong Kong in the 1950s.
+Hotels and clubs were closed or converted to other uses.
 The statues of colonial figures and foreign worthies which had dotted the riverside were also removed.